de-grote/aoc2023/readme.md

 * day 8: The input is set up in a highly convinient way for getting the end result, it's almost like someone made it. :thinking:

+* day 9: I loved how many iterator methods I could use today, if there were just a little more I wouldn't even need the while loop.

 ---

 Thanks for reading!